What do you do when you need to cross a river or divide? You build a bridge, of course!

-Bridge building, especially when the bridge must span massive distances and withstand tons of traffic, the possibility of earthquakes, high winds and other tests of strength and design, requires both art and science.
+Bridge-building requires both art and science – especially for bridges that must span massive distances while being able to withstand tons of traffic, the possibility of earthquakes, high winds, and other tests of strength and design.

-The art and science of designing and building bridges have changed for the better as a result of increased understanding of engineering principles, as well as advances in technology.
+The art and science of designing and building bridges have changed for the better, due to the increased understanding of engineering principles like the concept of structural analysis, as well as advances in technology.
 New materials and methodologies add to the changes in bridge building.

 Structural analysis is combined with computational engineering to develop and apply models and simulations to solve the complex physical problems that arise when designing and engineering structures such as bridges.
 Computational engineering uses 3D model simulations for both the conceptual and design development phases.

 Initially, computational engineering can be used to quickly investigate the best forms and geometrical options for the structure.
 The process can be used to refine and economize the design, aiding the design engineers in understanding the structural behavior, visual appearance, fabrication complexities, and sustainability issues.